UCL/ECON-CLUSTER/README.md

 knitro/10.0.1-z           nag/mbl6a23dml
 ```

-Unfortunately, we are still working on developing symmetric functionality for the CS Cluster as the ECON HPC.
-In particular, there are some important differences for users migrating from the ECON HPC:
+Unfortunately, we are still working on developing symmetric functionality for the CS HPC as the Economics HPC.
+In particular, there are some important differences for users migrating from the Economics HPC:

-#### No 'easy load' scripts available
+#### a.
+Loading modules requires more verbose commands

-An important difference for users migrating from the ECON HPC is that there are no scripts written that automatically load software.
-One example of this is MATLAB.
-On the Economics HPC typing `matlab` in an interactive session calls a script which automatically loads the MATLAB together with any dependencies.
-However, On the CS Cluster the user must load software listing dependencies.
-For example, to access MATLAB r2015b:
+For example, typing `matlab` on the Economics HPC in an interactive session calls a script which automatically loads the MATLAB together with any dependencies.
+However, on the CS HPC the user must load software listing dependencies.
+For example, to load MATLAB r2015b the user must type:

 ```sh
 module load gcc/5.2.0 nag/mbl6a24dnl matlab/r2015b
 ```

-#### No Graphical User Interface (GUI) or graphics
+#### b.
+No Graphical User Interface (GUI) or graphics

-At the time of writing it is not possible to access the Graphical User iInterfaces of the software above in an interactive cluster session.
+At the time of writing it is not possible to access the Graphical User Interfaces of the software above in an interactive cluster session.
 Unfortunately, this is the case even if you specify `-X ` flag when logging in.

-This includes the GUI of MATLAB, Multi-Processor Stata (xstata), and any graphical packages in Julia.
-As such, you are limited to command line versions of these programs.
+This includes the GUI of MATLAB, Multi-Processor Stata, and any graphical packages in Julia.

-## 6.2 Loading Software
+## 6.2.
+Loading Software

-Below are some details on accessing some of the most commonly used programs above.
+Below are some details on loading some of the most commonly used programs.

 ### 6.2.1.
 MATLAB

-To access (command line only) MATLAB run a command from the list below that corresponds to the version you wish to load.
+To load (command line only) MATLAB run a command from the list below that corresponds to the version you wish to load.

 ```sh
 module load gcc/5.2.0 nag/mbl6a24dnl matlab/r2015b